MrThearMan/CI/README.md

 #### `python-version`

-Configure the python version used in the CI.
+Configure the python version used in the pipeline.

 Default configuration: